-Robyn Wallace the current Ross Maclean Fellow at The Queensland Brain Institute, UQ
+Dr Adam Walker the current Ross Maclean Fellow at The Queensland Brain Institute, UQ

-Ross Mclean Racing
+Ross Maclean Racing

 Ross’s love of horse racing has passed through the generations and today Ross Maclean Racing breeds, trains and races a small number of thoroughbred race horses.